 Stainless steel has an extremely hard and complex crystal structure; curing and conditioning happen more readily and quickly through the thermally efficient nickel element of the alloy than, for example, through the iron element.
 These localized regions of bruising (i.e., conditioning) are what become the hot-spots for which stainless steel is unfortunately renowned.

 Traditionally, iron handles on copper cookware are treated with a bit of culinary wax before shipping, which forms a “seasoned” finish at room temperature.
 Handling a handle softens the wax and causes what does not wipe off to penetrate over time, leaving plenty of surface porosity available for additional seasoning.
-The best quality iron handles for copper cookware are made with a specific process that allows them to expand and contract with the copper and tin.
-Such iron has a very tight crystal lattice and concomitantly tight surface porosity, which seasons more readily as lipid chains settle closer to each other and link (polymerize) more easily.
+The best quality iron handles for copper cookware are made with a specific process that, with the addition of a tiny bit of carbon and silicon, forms a finely tessellated crystalline lattice and allows them to expand and contract with the copper and tin.
+This tight crystal lattice has a concomitantly tight surface porosity, which seasons more readily as lipid chains settle closer to each other and link (polymerize) more easily.

 With use a new iron handle will begin to shift shadings, likely darkening more toward the pan body, with variegated effects emerging further out from the pan.
 Whatever fats get on your handle (including skin oils), repeated heating and cooling cycles continuously re-seasons, protecting the iron from corrosion and giving it its own character — strictly speaking not patination (since the crystalline structure remains relatively unchanged), but no less lively.